Biologically Effective Lighting for Schools

-Evidence of the positive impact lighting can make to students’ and teachers’ welfare and wellbeing is growing, says Tamlite Lighting’s Head of Wellbeing Debbie-Sue Farrell.
+Evidence of the positive impact lighting for schools can make to students’ and teachers’ welfare and wellbeing is growing, says Tamlite Lighting’s Head of Wellbeing Debbie-Sue Farrell.

 A well-designed lighting scheme is the best way to enhance any space, but in education establishments, good lighting goes a long way in helping to create a pleasant learning environment.
 Researchers around the world continue to highlight the positive contribution that better lighting can make to schools, colleges and universities.